typelevel/Laika/docs/src/07-reference/06-release-notes.md

     * `@:attribute`: Renders an optional HTML or XML attribute.
 * Versioning: new `renderUnversioned` flag, that can be set to false when rendering older versions (e.g. from a maintenance branch) to ensure that unversioned files always come from the main branch (newest version).
+* PDF Support: upgrade to Apache FOP 2.6 (2.4 and 2.5 were both skipped as they had an issue with dependencies in their POMs)
 * Error Reporting: When a parser error originates in a template the error formatter now includes the path info for the template instead of making the error appear as if it came from the markup document